Are Junk Bonds Peaking?

 Time to Grab a Chair Before the Music Stops Playing?

-If you'd like to receive ALL THE CURRENT CONTENT from The Mad Hedge Fund Trader in your inbox every day premarket and PROPRIETARY TEXTED Trade Alerts which have averaged 37.76% annually since inception (11/29/10), subscribe through Seeking Alpha Premium Authors*
+If you'd like to receive all the current content from The Mad Hedge Fund Trader in your inbox every day premarket and Proprietary Texted Trade Alerts which have averaged 37.76% annually since inception (11/29/10), subscribe through Seeking Alpha Premium Authors* *Value-Added Investment Services From Top SA Contributors

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.